This post contains links that pay me a small commission at no extra cost to you.

 - 1 tbsp vanilla

-- 1 tbsp canola oil or light olive oil
+- 1 tablespoon canola oil or light olive oil

 - Preheat oven to 325 degrees.
 Mix dry ingredients together in bowl (oats, nuts, flour, ginger, cinnamon, and coconut).
 In a separate bowl, whisk wet ingredients together (honey/agave, juice, vanilla, and oil).
 Add wet ingredients to dry and mix together thoroughly until dry ingredients are evenly coated with wet ingredients.